-All Survey Methodology is based upon HSE document H9G 264 - Asbestos: The Survey Guide.
+All Survey Methodology is based upon HSE document HSG 254 - Asbestos: The Survey Guide.
 All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.

-The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project.
+The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the fleid of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project...
 All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
-IF IN DOUBT STOP & ASK!
-Please ensure the report covers the areas that you need to work on.
+IF IN DOUBT STOP & ASIC Please ensure the report covers the areas that you need to work on.

 SHAPE: Sandwell MBC's integrated ICT solution holds the Company Asbestos Register.
-The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
-The Register holds details of all suspected or confirmed ACM's instend within afflicut to survey areas such as Cavity Walls, Floor Violes of the past in the properties are not interrupted in the report.
-The interrogation of the Company Asbestoe Register complicits the survey is report process it does not auditable the Refultationeral Demotition Survey.
+The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACMs in similar properties are considered where relevant.
+The Register holds details of all suspected or confirmed ACMs identified during Refurbishment & Demoition programmes as well as Repairs activities for the past if years.
+If potential ACMs have been identified within difficult to survey areas such as Cavity Walls, Floor Voids etc these will be highlighted within the report.
+The interrogation of the Company Asbestos Register compliments the survey & report process it does not substitute the Refurbishment & Demoition Survey.

-Void Properties - The Building Surveying team who undertake Refurbishment & Demoiltion Assessments or undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying team who undertake Refurbishment & Demoitton Assessors Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representably ejectentage of the violatum over.

-Site Overview Page 2 - This section is included to aid surveying & to ensure comprehensive survey information is detailed.
+Site OverviewPage 2 - This section is included to aid surveying & to ensure comprehensive survey information is detailed

 Term Explanation Property Address Specific Property to which survey relates.
-Surveyed by Relates to P402 trained surveyor.
+Surv ey ed by Relates to P402 trained survey or.
 Action taken on Project Record what action may have been undertaken to the Asbestos in question.
 E.g. Nothing, Repair, replace, Manage.
 Type of Work to be undertaken Relates to the envisaged type of work that the Asbestos Survey Report will be used to aid.
-This assists the asbestos surveyor to guide his survey methodology & will help the users of this report decide if it is suitable for the work activity being undertaken.
+This assists the asbestos survey or to guide his survey methodology & will help the users of this report decide if it is suitable for the work activity being undertaken.
 ACM Asbestos Containing Material.
 HSE Notify This highlights if a material normally requires notification to the Health & Safety Executive prior to removal.
 GUIDANCE ONLY.
 Bulk Sample Sample of potential ACM that is representative of the whole.
-Request Sample The illem described has not been tested for Asbestos content.
-The illem must be presumed to contain asbestos until sampling confirms.
+Request Sample The item described has not been tested for Asbestos content.
+The item must be presumed to contain asbestos until sampling confirms.
 If work is going to be undertaken in this area sample should be requested prior to work starting.
 Awaiting Results If no results have been detailed then you must not work on these items until you receive further confirmation.
 Extent An estimate of quantity will be given where possible to aid work planning & valuation.
-Labels Materialis will be labelled where practical.
-Labelling will be not be undertaken to low risk materials e.g. floor titles.
+Labels Materials will be labelled where practical.
+Labelling will be not be undertaken to low risk materials e.g. floor tiles.
 Textured Coatings etc or where labelling could easily be removed or would cause potential exposure if removed.
-All presumed ACM's will be labelled as "Asbestos" where practical.
-All sampled materials will be labelled with air "Asbestos Sampled" label.
+All presumed ACMs will be labelled as "Asbestos" where practical.
+All sampled materials will be labelled with an "Asbestos Sampled" label.